leventefrks/nuxt3-baby-name-generator/README.md

 ## Tech Stack

 - Nuxt3
-- Typescript (just experimenting wit it)
+- Typescript (just experimenting with it)

 ## Setup